DainzT/zobrist-hashing-algorithm/README.md

 positions.
 Each hash is designed to be unique to prevent collision.
 Collision occurs from having 2 different positions sharing the same key when mapping.

-# know how it interacts visually?
+# Want to know more about it & how it interacts visually?
 Open the link attached to this repository or download and run the repository itself to see the full content and how it is implemented in a chess game.